Effects of immigration to the United States: Discrimination

 "The Usual Irish Way of Doing Things" anti-Irish propaganda cartoon depicting an Irish caricature lighting an American powder keg while brandishing a bottle.
 (1871.)

 Irish immigration was opposed in the 1850s by the nativist Know Nothing movement, originating in New York in 1843.
-It was engendered by popular fears that the country was being overwhelmed by Irish Catholic immigrants.
+It was engendered by popular fears that the country was being overwhelmed by Irish-Catholic immigrants.
 On March 14, 1891, a lynch mob stormed a local jail and lynched several Italians following the acquittal of several Sicilian immigrants alleged to be involved in the murder of New Orleans police chief David Hennessy.
 The Congress passed the Emergency Quota Act in 1921, followed by the Immigration Act of 1924.
 The Immigration Act of 1924 was aimed at limiting immigration overall, and making sure that the nationalities of new arrivals matched the overall national profile.
-Post 911 caused border patrol policies and laws to be enforced more strict to stop the spread of terrorism in the United States targeting people of color.
+Post 9/11, border patrol policies and laws were enforced more strictly to stop the spread of terrorism in the United States, which resulted in targeting of people of color.